 Should You Become a Diesel Mechanic?

-As for flexibility, a diesel mechanic’s schedule varies, and how flexible it depends on how you look at it.
-Often, heavy duty techs are required to work past regular business hours and on weekends.
+Often, heavy-duty techs are required to work past regular business hours and on weekends.
 Sometimes it’s to meet deadlines, and sometimes it’s to accommodate customers’ schedules.
 That’s a negative factor if you like your evenings and weekends free.
 However, it can be a plus if you prefer coming in later in the morning or occasionally having a day off during the week as compensation.

 If you’re fine with those issues, you’ll also want to consider: